patroni/patroni/docs/kubernetes.rst

 --------

-- The `kubernetes <https://github.com/zalando/patroni/tree/master/kubernetes>`__ folder of the Patroni repository contains examples of the Docker image, the Kubernetes manifest and the callback script in order to test Patroni Kubernetes setup.
+- The `kubernetes <https://github.com/zalando/patroni/tree/master/kubernetes>`__ folder of the Patroni repository contains examples of the Docker image, and the Kubernetes manifest to test Patroni Kubernetes setup.
   Note that in the current state it will not be able to use PersistentVolumes because of permission issues.

 - You can find the full-featured Docker image that can use Persistent Volumes in the